 If the wind is blowing too strong for a walk through the Parks, check-out the small backyards around Brandenburger Strasse.
 Regional shops and boutiques invite you to linger.
 Maybe you will find just the right souvenir for your loved ones at home.

 Also the palaces will offer you their royal shelter, if the weather isn’t as promising as on our pictures.
-Sanssouci Palace, Cecilienhof Palace, and the New Palace are open all year.
+Sanssouci Palace, Cecilienhof Country House, and the New Palace are open all year.

 Besides the palaces there are a few other options to stay warm and dry in Potsdam: